uri-library-data-services/iassist-preview/content/blog/title-canadian-census-and-privacyhistorically-speaking-census-represents-us.md

 The question was presented with virtually no context or explanation.
-How many read the fine print explaining that consent was being sought for
-\"important historical and genealogical research\"?
-How many read Statistics Canada\'s \"genealogy corner,\" where \"yes\" responses were clearly encouraged?
+How many read the fine print explaining that consent was being sought for "important historical and genealogical research"?
+How many read Statistics Canada's "genealogy corner," where "yes" responses were clearly encouraged?
 Likely many respondents transferred to the census a general anxiety about privacy.
-An instinctive \"no\" may easily result from inapposite fears about identity theft or suspicion of government.
+An instinctive "no" may easily result from inapposite fears about identity theft or suspicion of government.

 The effect is that the 2006 census has been seriously impaired as a historical record, and if nothing changes, all future censuses are likely to be similarly damaged.
-We bequeath to our descendants no complete record of the country\'s population, and to future governments, we bequeath a political and legal nightmare.
-In 2098, our descendants will surely insist that a family\'s right to know their ancestors takes precedence over uninformed responses to an ill-framed consent question in the distant past.
-And why, after 92 years, should Canadians be denied access to their ancestors\' names, when people inside a government agency can see those names?
+We bequeath to our descendants no complete record of the country's population, and to future governments, we bequeath a political and legal nightmare.
+In 2098, our descendants will surely insist that a family's right to know their ancestors takes precedence over uninformed responses to an ill-framed consent question in the distant past.
+And why, after 92 years, should Canadians be denied access to their ancestors' names, when people inside a government agency can see those names?
 Statistics Canada does an impressive job in making information from recent censuses available, in ways that prevent identification or personal details.
 But census information, with names